 If, after an investigation, a student is found to be in violation of this policy, the student shall be disciplined by appropriate measures up to, and including, suspension and expulsion.
 If after an investigation a school employee or volunteer is found to be in violation of this policy, the employee shall be disciplined by appropriate measures up to, and including, termination.
-If after an investigation a school volunteer is found to be in violation of this policy, the volunteer is found to be in violation of this policy, the volunteer is found to be in violation of this policy, the volunteer shall be subject to appropriate measures up to, and including, exclusion from school grounds.
+If after an investigation a school volunteer is found to be in violation of this policy, the volunteer shall be subject to appropriate measures up to, and including, exclusion from school grounds.
 "Volunteer" means an individual who has regular, significant contact with students.